 The resources of Active Directory servers (shared disk and printers) can be used from computer which is not a domain member.
 When any resource of a server is requested for the first time system asks for user credentials, i.e. login name and password.
 If you type just your login name it is in fact MYPC\login which is not valid for domain logon.
-You have to type in your login with domain name, FIT\login or email@example.com.
+You have to type in your login with domain name, email@example.com (old notification FIT\login is not recommended any more).
 In case you do not use domain name you may wait for quite long time before you are notified your credentials are not valid.
 The same should be used for command line (example for staff members):

 c:\> net use p: \\aja\zam\login /user:firstname.lastname@example.org for students: